mrbing47/qutil/README.md

 ## zip

-This function zips each element of the passed arrays in _...arrays_ and returns the resultant array with size of the smallest array in _arrays_.
+This function zips each element of the passed _...arrays_ and returns the resultant array with size of the smallest array in _arrays_.

 ## zipAll

-This function zips each element of the passed arrays in _...arrays_ and returns the resultant array with size of the largest array in _arrays_ and replaces the missing elements for smaller arrays with **undefined**.
+This function zips each element of the passed _...arrays_ and returns the resultant array with size of the largest array in _arrays_ and replaces the missing elements for smaller arrays with **undefined**.